Vision and priorities for our life together

 We see the ministry of the whole of the Diocese of Norwich as being about how we live our life together for the flourishing of every person in every place.
 Transformed by Christ: prayerful, pastoral and prophetic.

-Jesus said, “I came that they may have life, and have it abundantly” (John 10.10).
-We see the ministry of the whole diocese as being about how we live our life together for the flourishing of every person in every place.
+Imagining the future Jesus said, “I came that they may have life, and have it abundantly” (John 10:10).
 Any vision should help the local church to flourish and grow in confidence that we are loved by God.

 We join in Christ’s mission, conscious of the five marks of mission of the Anglican Communion, through responding to God and the world.